haje01/terrapack/recipes/sample/web-cluster/README.md

-# Minimal web recipe
+# Clustered web recipe

-This is an example recipe for minimal nginx web site.
+This is an example recipe for clustered nginx web site.

 Edit a `.tfvars` file like this: